Gaussian Probabilities and Expectation Propagation: Results

-Figure \ref{fig:resultspathology} shows pathological cases designed to illustrate the shortcomings of EP.
+The above results already suggest that certain Gaussian probabilities may be ill-suited to EP.
+In particular, we gained intuition from viewing the problem in the whitened space, where the colinearity of the integration region can be seen to imply greater or lesser error when using EP.
+Now we want to use that intuition to intentionally create pathological cases for the EP method.
+Here we will introduce our terminology for the issues that cause EP to give poor results, which will provide a transition to a more theoretical discussion of the shortcomings of EP in the subsequent Discussion.
+Figure \ref{fig:resultspathology} introduces these pathological cases.
 In all cases, we want to integrate the $\mathcal{N}(0,I)$ Gaussian in $n=2$ dimensions over the $[-1,1] \times [-1,1]$ box, which is simply the product of two axis-aligned univariate box functions ($t_1(x_1)= \II\{-1 < x_1 < 1\}$ and $t_2(x_2)= \II\{-1 < x_2 < 1\}$).
-The $y$-axis shows the errors as usual, and the $x$-axis is a feature chosen to create large errors.
+We note that this choice of Gaussian and integration region is convenient, but that the effects shown here exist in all integration regions that we have tested, to varying extents.
+This case is a common and representative case in terms of error magnitudes.
+The $y$-axis shows the errors as usual, and the $x$-axis is a feature chosen to create large errors in the EP method.

-First, when looking at a transformed integration region, EP error may derive from approximate factors $\tilde{t}_i(\x)$ being not orthogonal, and thus overcounting the mass when forming the EP approximation $q(\x)$.
-An extreme, contrived example of this is adding two repeats of identical factors $t_i(\x)$.
+First, when looking at a transformed integration region, it seems plausible that some of the error from EP derives from the fact that approximate factors $\tilde{t}_i(\x)$ are not orthogonal, and thus they may double count the mass in some way when forming the EP approximation $q(\x)$.
+An extreme, contrived example of this would be adding two repeats of identical factors $t_i(\x)$.
 Though the integration region is unchanged, EP is not invariant to this change, as it still must make an approximate factor for each true factor.
-Figure \ref{fig:resultspathology}A shows this {\bf redundancy} pathology.
-We use EP to solve the same probability with increasing numbers of redundant factors, adding up to 1000 copies of the same integration region.
-Mathematically, we go from using EP to solve $\int p_0(\x) t(x_1)t(x_2) d\x$, to using EP to solve $\int p_0(\x) t(x_1)^{1000}t(x_2)^{1000} d\x$.
-Though the true $F(\regionA)$ is unchanged, EP becomes arbitrarily bad.
-EP in this redundancy case is \emph{underestimating} the true probability, for reasons explained in the next section.
+This fact has been noted previously in Power-EP \cite[]{PowerEP}, a connection which we explore deeply in the Discussion.
+Panel A describes this pathological case, which we call the ``redundancy" issue.
+As the cartoon in Panel A depicts, along the $x$-axis we use EP to solve the same probability with increasing numbers of redundant factors.
+We begin with a single box at left, where EP gets the exact answer as expected, since this problem decomposes to a product of univariate computations.
+Moving right, we add up to 1000 copies of the same integration region, and we see that the error grows to an answer that is arbitrarily bad.
+In mathematical terms, we go from using EP to solve $\int p_0(\x) t(x_1)t(x_2) d\x$, to using EP to solve $\int p_0(\x) t(x_1)^{1000}t(x_2)^{1000} d\x$.
+Though the true $F(\regionA)$ is unchanged, EP returns a wildly different answer.
+More specifically, EP in this redundancy case is \emph{underestimating} the true probability, which is expected and fully explained in the Discussion.